Making Magic In The Kitchen

 Single, Opposite Leaves

-A woody perennial with square stems and an almost furry stem comes from the northern Mediterranean.
+A woody perennial with square stems and an almost furry stem, sage comes from the northern Mediterranean.
 This beautiful flowering herb is hardy in North American growing zones 4 – 8.
 It has single, opposite leaves and pale blossoms.
-Sage grows well in a container.
-It also plays well with others in the garden where is can reduce cabbage moths and carrot flies while it attracts bees.
-Plant with cabbage, carrots, strawberries and marjoram but avoid planting with onions.

 Sage should be dried and stored as whole leaves or crumbled gently.
 You may notice a different taste to your dried sage than fresh.
 This is normal.